MicrosoftDocs/azure-docs/articles/synapse-analytics/sql-data-warehouse/manage-compute-with-azure-functions.md

 ms.custom: seo-lt-2019, azure-synapse
 ---

-# Use Azure Functions to manage compute resources in Azure Synapse Analytics SQL pool
+# Use Azure Functions to manage compute resources for your dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics

-This tutorial uses Azure Functions to manage compute resources for a SQL pool in Azure Synapse Analytics.
+This tutorial uses Azure Functions to manage compute resources for a dedicated SQL pool (formerly SQL DW) in Azure Synapse Analytics.

-In order to use Azure Function App with SQL pool, you must create a [Service Principal Account](../../active-directory/develop/howto-create-service-principal-portal.md?toc=/azure/synapse-analytics/sql-data-warehouse/toc.json&bc=/azure/synapse-analytics/sql-data-warehouse/breadcrumb/toc.json) with contributor access under the same subscription as your SQL pool instance.
+In order to use Azure Function App with a dedicated SQL pool (formerly SQL DW), you must create a [Service Principal Account](../../active-directory/develop/howto-create-service-principal-portal.md?toc=/azure/synapse-analytics/sql-data-warehouse/toc.json&bc=/azure/synapse-analytics/sql-data-warehouse/breadcrumb/toc.json) with contributor access under the same subscription as your dedicated SQL pool (formerly SQL DW) instance.

 ## Deploy timer-based scaling with an Azure Resource Manager template

 To deploy the template, you need the following information:

-- Name of the resource group your SQL pool instance is in
+- Name of the resource group your dedicated SQL pool (formerly SQL DW) instance is in
-- Name of the server your SQL pool instance is in
+- Name of the server your dedicated SQL pool (formerly SQL DW) instance is in
-- Name of your SQL pool instance
+- Name of your dedicated SQL pool (formerly SQL DW) instance
 - Tenant ID (Directory ID) of your Azure Active Directory
 - Subscription ID
 - Service Principal Application ID